queueit/KnownUser.V3.Cloudflare/README.md

 *  Browse to Cloudflare dashboard -> Workers -> Workers KV and add a new KV, name it `IntegrationConfigKV`
 *  Browse to  Cloudflare dashboard -> Workers -> Launch Editor -> Add script and paste `queueitknownuser.bundle.js`
 *  Go to the added script select the Resources tab -> KV Namespaces click Add Binding and for VARIABLE NAME enter `IntegrationConfigKV` and for NAMESPACE you should be able to select `IntegrationConfigKV` which you had added before
-*  Add routes you need to be protected by Queue-it (e.g. PROTECTED.YOURDOMAIN.COM/*)
+*  Add routes you need to be protected by Queue-it (e.g. https://PROTECTED.YOURDOMAIN.COM/*)
-*  Exclude routes that should not have Queue-it enabled (e.g. \*.YOURDOMAIN.COM/MEDIA/\*) by selecting the "NONE" worker
+*  Exclude routes that should not have Queue-it enabled (e.g. https://PROTECTED.YOURDOMAIN.COM/MEDIA/\*) by selecting the "NONE" worker (read more about the route matching here: [Cloudflare matching-behavior](https://developers.cloudflare.com/workers/about/routes/#matching-behavior)
 *  Search for `QUEUEIT_CUSTOMERID` and `QUEUEIT_SECRETKEY` in `queueitknownuser.bundle.js` replace their values with your customerId and secretKey found in Go Queue-It self-service platform
 *  Setup the Publish web endpoint (e.g. [PROTECTED ROUTE]/?__push_queueit_config)  in Integration -> Overview -> Settings
 *  Setup Trigger and Action in Go Queue-it and once ready click Integration -> Overview -> Show/Hide Instructions and click the Push Now button